kpunith8/Links-and-Tutorials/Git basics to advanced concepts.md

 - Generate SSH-key
 ```
 $ ssh-keygen -t rsa -b 4096 -C "your-email"
-// asks for the filename and path give the name as, id_rsa_personal,
+// asks for the filename and path; specify the name as, id_rsa_personal,
 // which will add 2 files in the current directory, id_rsa_personal and id_rsa_personal.pub

-and asks for passphrase
+and asks for passphrase, enter some passphrase or leave it empty if you want
 ```

-- Adding your SSH key to the ssh-agent
+- Add your SSH key to the `ssh-agent`, before adding a new SSH key to the `ssh-agent` to manage your keys, you should have checked for existing SSH keys and generated a new SSH key.

-Before adding a new SSH key to the ssh-agent to manage your keys, you should have checked for existing SSH keys and generated a new SSH key.
-When adding your SSH key to the agent, use the default macOS ssh-add command, and not an application installed by macports, homebrew, or some other external source.
+  When adding your SSH key to the agent, use the default macOS `ssh-add` command, and not an application installed by `macports`, `homebrew`, or some other external source.

-- Start the ssh-agent in the background.
+- Start the `ssh-agent` in the background.
 ```
 $ eval "$(ssh-agent -s)"
 > Agent pid 59566
 ```

 > If you're using macOS Sierra 10.12.2 or later, you will need to modify your ~/.ssh/config file to automatically load keys into the ssh-agent and store passphrases in your keychain.

-- Modify the ssh config file ( ~/.ssh/config)
+- Modify the ssh config file (~/.ssh/config), open in `vi` editor
 ```
 # Personal GitHub account
 Host github.com